hayd/cv/README.md

 ----

-> Pydata/pandas core developer, maths graduate, and kayak coach.
+> Pandas core developer, maths graduate, and kayak coach.

 > Passion for finding elegant solutions to complex problems, timed and data-driven development.